Manhattan Beach Pier at sunset over the Pacific

 03

-A built-in reason to choose the corner restaurant over the chain on the way home.
+A gentle reason to choose the corner spot over the chain on the way home.

 04